School of Nursing

 - MS in Nursing - Education

-The RN to Master's program is built upon prerequisites to the nursing major: Microbiology with lab, Pathophysiology, Introduction to Psychology, Introduction to Sociology, Human Growth and Development, and Statistics.
+The RN to Master's program is built upon prerequisites to the nursing major: Microbiology with lab, Pathophysiology, General Psychology, Introduction to Sociology, Multicultural Human Development, and Statistics.
 In addition, the student must complete the USM Core curriculum, unless they have completed a prior baccalaureate degree.

 |Required Undergraduate Nursing Courses||Credits|